2023 Nigerian presidential election: Background

 Muhammadu Buhari of the All Progressives Congress (APC) won the 2019 Nigerian presidential election.
 He defeated Atiku Abubakar of the People's Democratic Party (PDP) with a margin of 3,928,869 votes.
 APC and PDP are the major dominating parties in Nigeria.
 However, APC mostly won the elections of the legislative elections; House of Representatives and the Senate.
 PDP held a convention at Abuja 30 October 2021 ahead of the 2023 presidential election after losing in 2015 and 2019.

 Ahead of Buhari's second term, his promises included the completion of in-process rail lines, roads and other infrastructural projects, empowering of youths, improvement of schools and industrial parks as well as inclusion of women in government and creating anti-corruption initiatives.
 His first term was commended for improving, among others, the agricultural sector, infrastructures like the Akanu Ibiam International Airport, and rail lines.
 Meanwhile, he faced criticism for abandoning anti-corruption initiatives, poor economy and quality of life, insecurity, and terrorism Other events include censorship by banning Twitter after the site removed an abusive tweet he posted in reference to the Nigerian Civil War, handling of the October 2020 protest for End SARS especially the Lekki massacre in Lagos, where several peaceful protesters were killed by the Army.

 Primary elections

 The primaries election was previously scheduled between 4 April and 3 June 2022 but was later extended to 9 June.
 Since 1999, Nigeria's two major political parties–APC and PDP— have practiced presidential zoning, which sought for geographical balance between the president and his vice.
-It states that each cannot be from the same geographical location rather either south and the other north or viceversa.
+It states that each cannot be from the same geographical location rather either south and the other north or vice versa.
 Hence a new president should be from the south.
 Both parties had series of internal debates over zoning and same religion tickets before the primary.
 Nevertheless, both parties declined zoning.
 PDP nominated a northerner Atiku Abubakar while APC nominated a southerner Bola Tinubu.
 APC nominee also chose a Muslim-Muslim ticket while PDP did not.